Particular/docs.particular.net/servicecontrol/plugins/index.md

 WARNING: Endpoint with plugins installed that cannot communicate to ServiceControl will shut down.

 The ServiceControl queue (and all other ServiceControl related sub-queues) are created during the installation phase of ServiceControl.
+The ServiceControl queue name is based on the Window Service name.
+The examples above assume that ServiceControl is installed with the default Windows service name of `particular.servicecontrol`.
+If the instance of ServiceControl is installed with a different Windows Service name then the endpoint configuration file must be set.

 NOTE: If you're using MSMQ and have configured ServiceControl to import audit and error queues those queues must be present on the same machine as ServiceControl is installed on.